AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/index.rst

 MagneX
 ------

 For classes of micromagnetic problems where the electromagnetic fields are slowly varying, the magnetostatic approximation offers huge computational savings.
 We are developing a new micromagnetics code, MagneX for modeling ferromagnetic materials using the magnetostatic approximation.
-MagneX incorporates many different physical phenomena, such as exchange coupling, anisotropy, Dzyaloshinskii Moriya interaction (DMI), and demagnetization.
+MagneX solves the Landau-Lifshitz-Gilbert (LLG) equations, incorporating many different physical phenomena such as exchange coupling, anisotropy, Dzyaloshinskii Moriya interaction (DMI), and demagnetization.
 The GPU-capabilities provided by the AMReX library makes MagneX a powerful tool for simulating a wide range of micromagnetic applications, including magnetic storage and memory devices.

 .. raw:: html